7th Week of the Spring CSA Season: Week of April 15th

 Have a great week,

--ESF Team: Kara, Ryan, K2, Vanessa, Taylor, Katie, Galen, Leah, Cindy, and Hannah (and Sky and Soraya)
+-ESF Team: Kara, Ryan, K2, Vanessa, Taylor, Katie, Galen, Leah, Natalie, Cindy, and Hannah (and Sky and Soraya)

 moving trays around in the prop house, photo by Adam Ford